joseconti/woo-redsys-gateway-light/readme.txt

 * Fixed a translation error.

 == 1.2.1 ==
-* Fixed a problem in some server settings that the plugin crash at activation.
+* Fixed a problem in some server settings that the plugin crashed at activation.

 == 1.2.0 ==
 * Removed iupay and added payment options in Redsys setting page.
 Now you can select if you want Iupay or not from settings.